config-syncer/config-syncer/docs/tutorials/event-forwarder.md

 ```

 In the above example:
  - `eventForwarder.nodeAdded` is set to an empty object `{}`.
-So, notifications are sent when Nodes are added.
+This means `eventForwarder.nodeAdded.handle` is false.
+So, notifications are _not_ sent when Nodes are added.
- - `eventForwarder.ingressAdded` is set.
-Notifications are sent when Ingress objects are added in `default` namespace.
+ - `eventForwarder.ingressAdded.handle` is set to `false`.
+Notifications are _not_ sent when Ingress objects are added.
  - `eventForwarder.storageAdded` is missing.
 So, _no_ notifications are sent when StorageClass/PV/PVC etc are added.
- - `eventForwarder.warningEvents` is set.
+ - `eventForwarder.warningEvents.handle` is set to `true`.
 Notifications are sent when Events are added in `kube-system` namespace.

 ## Disable Recycle Bin